First and foremost so that you get the best possible start for learning how to draw and paint.

 do you hold blue cards?

-Yes, every teacher working at our studio with under 18 year olds holds a current Blue Card Permit.
+Yes, every teacher working at our studio with under 18 year old students holds a current Blue Card Permit.
 You are welcome to ask for proof.
-The blue card system is used in Queensland as a prevention and monitoring system for people working with children and young people and has to renewed every year.
+The blue card system is used in Queensland as a prevention and monitoring system for people working with children and young people and has to be renewed every two years.

 how large are your classes?

 All our drawing and painting classes have a maximum of 8-10 students, including children and teen classes.